Anthony-Christen/dai-lab-smtp/README.md

 - Load configuration: Parses the key-value pairs from the configuration file into a map for easy access.
-- Validate Configuration: Ensures that all required keys are present and contain valid values.
+- Validate configuration: Ensures that all required keys are present and contain valid values.
 For instance:
     + Numeric values, like the number of groups and the SMTP port, must be valid integers.